oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 - The activity explorter monitors what's being done with labeled content across the org

 ## Describe sensitivity labels
+### Sensitivity labels
+- Customizable
+- Clear text
+- Persistent

+Usage:
+- Encrypt email & documents
+- Mark the content
+- Apply the label automatically
+- Protect content in containers: sites & groups
+- Extend sensitivity labels to third-party apps & services
+- Classify content without using any protection settings

+### Label policies
+These policies enable admins to:
+- Choose the users & groups that can see labels
+- Apply a default label to all new emails & documents
+- Require justifications for label changes
+- Require users to apply a label (mandatory labeling)
+- Link users to custom help pages

+Once a sensitivity label is applied to an email or document, any configured protection settings for that label are enforced on the content.

 ## Describe Data Loss Prevention (DLP)